-When you think of the "perfect" relationship, it always includes good communication, both verbal and nonverbal.
-You imagine the two of you walking hand in hand, stealing kisses, gazing into each other's eyes, and laughing and cuddling together.
-All of these things express closeness, interest, and even romantic feelings without speaking a single word.
+When you think of the "perfect" relationship, it usually includes good communication, both verbal and nonverbal.
+You may imagine the two of you walking hand in hand, stealing kisses, gazing into each other's eyes, and laughing and cuddling together.
+All these things can express closeness, interest, and romantic feelings without having to speak a single word.

-Good relationships cannot exist without great communication.
-Many fights and arguments begin because of a breakdown in communication.
-And, many arguments worsen because of the lack of communication skills within the relationship.
+Good relationships rarely exist without good communication.
+Many fights and arguments begin because of a breakdown in communication, and many of these disputes can worsen because of the lack of communication skills within the relationship.

-Motivational guru William Paisley once tweeted, "Communication is the fuel that keeps the fire of your relationship burning, without it, your relationship goes cold."
-If this is true and we know from the UCLA study that the majority of communication comes from body language, then we should become experts at reading body language if we want our relationship to succeed.
+Motivational guru William Paisley once said, "Communication is the fuel that keeps the fire of your relationship burning; without it, your relationship goes cold."
+If this is true, and we know from the UCLA study that most communication can come from body language, then it can make sense that we should learn about reading body language if we want our relationships to succeed.

 Mirroring Body Language

 When someone feels a connection with another person, they tend to mirror their body language.
-That means if you're having a conversation with your significant other and they are using the same type of hand gestures as you, using the same posture as you, your conversation is most likely going well.
+That can mean if you're having a conversation with your significant other, and they are using the same type of hand gestures as you or demonstrating the same posture as you, your conversation is most likely going well.

-Something like a smile seems like it should be easy enough to read, but have you ever wondered if the smile your getting is genuine or not?
-We've all been there before.
+When it comes to body language, a smile is often easy enough to read, but have you ever wondered if the smile you’re getting is genuine or not?
 There have been many studies conducted to find out how to spot a fake smile.
-And, it turns out that the key is in the eyes, well next to them.
+It turns out that the key may be in the eyes—or next to them, anyway.

-When someone gives a genuine smile, they get crinkles, or crow's feet, that show up on the outside of their eyes.
-However, this doesn't occur with most fake smiles.
-Now some people have perfected the fake smile enough that they can achieve getting the eye crinkles even though they are faking, so this isn't a flawless read.
-However, you can know that if you don't see crow's feet when someone smiles at you, they are either faking it or hiding something.
+When someone gives a genuine smile, crinkles or crow's feet usually show up on the outside of their eyes.
+However, this doesn't typically occur with most fake smiles.
+Still, some people may have perfected the fake smile enough that they can achieve eye crinkles even though they are faking.
+However, if you don't see crow's feet when someone smiles at you, they are likely not smiling genuinely.

 You can tell a lot about a person's mood by their posture.
-If someone comes into a room slouching with their eyes on the ground, we tend to think they are either sad or lack confidence.
-However, if someone comes into the room with their shoulders back, chin up, and with a strong posture, they seem to exude confidence.
-But, posture plays an even bigger role in communication than that.
+If someone comes into a room slouching with their eyes on the ground, we tend to think they are either sad or lacking in confidence.
+However, if someone comes into the room with their shoulders back, chin up, and with a strong posture, they tend to exude confidence.
+Posture can play an even bigger role in communication than you might realize.

-When your significant other leans in while you are having a conversation, they are most likely engaged in the conversation.
-They are actively participating in it, and you usually have their full attention.
-However, when they are reclined back as you are talking, they are more relaxed.
-They could still be engaged in the conversation, but the posture they are using sets a different tone.
+When your significant other leans in while you are talking, they are most likely engaged in the conversation.
+They may be actively participating in it, and you may have their full attention.
+However, when they are reclined back as you are talking, they are generally more relaxed.
+They could still be engaged in the conversation, but the posture they are using can set a slightly different tone.

-There is a lot that you can read from a person's eye contact or lack of it.
-Making eye contact helps you to connect with the other person.
-That is why speakers are taught to work on making eye contact to draw people into a presentation.
-And, making eye contact with another person can show them you are interested in and invite conversation.
-This could be how you and your significant other got together in the first place, a little eye contact.
+Making eye contact often helps you connect with the other person.
+That is typically why speakers are taught to work on making eye contact to draw people into a presentation.
+Making eye contact with another person can also show them you are interested in them and invite conversation.
+This could even be how you and your significant other got together in the first place.

-As the relationship develops, making eye contact can show that you are engaged in the conversation.
+As the relationship develops, making eye contact can show that you are engaged in conversation with your partner.
 For the most part, if the other person is making eye contact with you as you speak, it shows that they are listening.
-However, it doesn't stop there.

-There is a common belief that if someone is lying to you, they will not make eye contact with you.
-While this can be true at times, the wide known belief has turned the tide.
-Since people know that you expect them not to make eye contact if they are lying, many people will do the opposite.
-As they lie to you, they will purposefully make eye contact with you.
-But, this type of eye contact feels forced, and the person usually holds their stare for too long.
-It begins to feel uncomfortable.
+There can be a common belief that if someone is lying to you, they will not make eye contact with you.
+While this can be true at times, the widely held belief has generally turned the tide.
+Since most people know that you expect them not to make eye contact if they are lying, many people will do the opposite.
+As they lie to you, they may purposefully make eye contact with you.
+However, this type of eye contact usually feels forced, and the person usually holds their stare for too long.
+It may even begin to feel uncomfortable.

-When someone is experiencing stress, they tend to clench their jaw tighter and furrow their eyebrows (scrunch them together).
-There are many reasons someone reaches this point.
+When someone is experiencing stress, they tend to clench their jaw tighter and furrow their eyebrows.
+There are many reasons that someone may reach this point.
 It could be that they are uncomfortable with the direction that the conversation is headed.
 They may feel anxious about the topic that you are discussing.
-Or, if you aren't talking about something that should be stress to them it could be an indication that they aren't listening to what you are saying.
-It could be that they are thinking about something else that is causing them stress.
+Or, if you aren't talking about something that would be stressful to them, it could be an indication that they aren't listening to what you are saying.
+They could be thinking about something else that is causing them stress.

-Some people just naturally cross their arms because they don't know what else do to with them.
+Some people naturally cross their arms because they don't know what else to do with them.
 However, crossed arms can also be a sign of resistance.
-If you are sharing an idea, it could be a sign that they either don't like the idea or they are hesitant about it.
-Many psychologists explain that crossing your arms, or even your legs, is a sign that you are closed off.
+Many psychologists explain that crossing your arms, or even your legs, can be a sign that you are closed off.

 What Body Language Communicates About Your Relationship

-Body language is a good tell on what someone is thinking because many people aren't conscious of what they are doing.
-Your significant other could be working hard to control what they are saying, but their body language might naturally communicate what the truth is.
+Body language can be a good indicator of what someone is thinking because many people aren't conscious of what they are doing.
+Your significant other might be working hard to control what they are saying, but their body language could communicate the truth behind their words.

-The body language happening in your relationship can also help you determine when your relationship is in trouble.
-Here are some signs to watch out for:
+The body language in your relationship can also help you determine when the relationship is in trouble.
+Here are some potential signs to watch out for:

-- You don't sit next to each other in the room
+- You don't sit next to each other when in the same room.

-- When you talk they don't pay attention, lean in, or make eye contact
+- When you talk, they don't lean in or make eye contact.

-- You mock each other instead of mirror each other
+- You mock each other instead of mirroring each other.

-When you see these troubling signs, it's time to take action and either work on repairing the relationship or determine if it's time for it to end.
-And, remember it's not just the body language that your significant other is displaying, but the ones that you are displaying as well.
-Just like in a regular verbal conversation, it's possible for a couple's body language to not be on the same page.
+If you see these signs, it may be time to take action.
+You may decide to work on repairing the relationship or determine whether it's time for it to end.
+You might try to remember to examine not just the body language that your significant other is displaying, but your own body language as well.

 Repairing Your Relationship

-If you are picking up on body language signs from your spouse or significant other that there could be trouble its time to start working on repairing the relationship.
-It could also simply be a sign that you both need to become more aware of what your body language is communicating.
-Sometimes we read someone's body language incorrectly.
-Just because you see some of the signs above happening in your relationship does not mean that you need to call it quits.
+If you are picking up on body language signs from your spouse or significant other that there could be trouble, then you may decide it’s time to start repairing the relationship.
+It could also be a sign that you both need to become more aware of what your body language is communicating.
+Sometimes, we may read body language incorrectly.
+Just because you see some of the signs above happening in your relationship does not necessarily mean that you need to call it quits.
 It could just be a sign that you both need to work on improving your communication skills.

-Counseling is a very effective way to improve a relationship.
-A 3rd party that is not going to take sides between two people can help each of you to analyze your role in the relationship and see what you could be doing differently to make improvements.
+Couples therapy can be an effective way to improve a relationship.
+A non-biased third party can help each of you analyze your role in the relationship and see what you could be doing differently to make improvements and strengthen your bond.